Attacus atlas: Description

+Eggs

+Atlas moths lay a number of spherical eggs, 2.5 mm in diameter, on the undersides of the leaves of food plants.

 Larva

-Dusty-green caterpillars hatch after approximately two weeks and feed voraciously on the foliage of citrus, cinnamon, guava, and evergreen trees.
+After approximately two weeks, dusty-green caterpillars hatch and feed on their egg-shell, and then the foliage of citrus, cinnamon, guava, and evergreen trees.
 The caterpillars can grow to 11.5 cm in length and 2.5 cm in thickness.
-They are adorned with white, waxy, fleshy spines along their backs, which become more prominent at later instars.
-Beside the prolegs on the last abdominal segment, there is a large green spot surrounded by an orange ring.
-The majority of the time their first meal is their egg-shell.
+They have white, waxy, fleshy spines along their backs, which become more prominent at later instars.
+On the last abdominal segment beside the prolegs, there is a large green spot surrounded by an orange ring.

 Pupa

-After reaching a length of about 11.5 cm, the caterpillars are ready to pupate.
+After reaching a length of about 11.5 cm, the caterpillars pupate.
 They spin a 7–8 cm long papery cocoon interwoven with desiccated leaves and attach it to a twig using a strand of silk.
 The adult moths emerge from the cocoon after approximately four weeks depending on environmental factors.

 Imago

 Adult Atlas moths are weak, unsteady fliers.
 To conserve energy, the moths rest during the day and fly at night.
 As they lack fully formed mouthparts, the adults cannot eat, subsisting entirely on fat reserves accumulated during the larval stage.
 As a result, they live for only a few days during which their sole objective is seeking out a mate.
 Adults may be found on wing throughout the year but are most abundant between November and January.

+Females release pheromones through a gland on the end of the abdomen to attract a mate.
+Females stay near discarded cocoons, seeking out a perch where the air currents will best carry their pheromones.
+Males can detect and home in on these pheromones from several kilometers away using chemoreceptors located on their feathery antennae.

+Adult male Attacus atlas moths produce juvenile hormones I and II, with JH II being the predominant form, and at levels significantly higher than in females, highlighting sexual dimorphism in hormone production.

+The body is small compared to the wings.
+The upper side of the wings is reddish brown with a pattern of black, white, pink, and purple lines.
+There are triangular, scale-less windows bordered in black on each of the four wings.
+The undersides of the wings are paler.
+The tips of both forewings have prominent extensions that resemble the head of a snake.
+The resemblance is exaggerated by movements of the wings when the moth is confronted by potential predators.The Atlas moth has a very short, vestigial proboscis, and they do not eat once they have emerged from the cocoon, relying on fat storage for energy.
+Every flight takes valuable energy and can take days off their already short lives, as it has a very short life span of only one to two weeks.
+They conserve energy by flying as little as possible.
+A female will wait for a male to come along and be fertilised, lay eggs and die.